 I've gathered our things to do in The Hague in an itinerary for one day in The Hague, but you can easily stretch this over two or even three days if you spend some time shopping, relaxing at the beach and visiting some of the city's museums.

-Things to do in The Hague itinerary
+Fun things to do in The Hague

 Wander around The Hague city center